KollinRT/PythonTextBasedGame/README.md

 `F5` to open the save menu and choose a slot with `1-9`, and `F9` to open the load menu — the pygame client reads and writes the same SQLite slots as text mode so you can swap between interfaces seamlessly.
-In battle, use the arrow keys or `A`/`D` to choose a target, number keys to trigger attacks, spells or abilities, and `H` to drink a potion while enemies counter.
-Healing spells automatically apply to the caster so you can focus on defence or offence without swapping target selection.
+In battle, use the arrow keys or `A`/`D` to choose a foe, press `Tab` to toggle ally targeting for healing spells, use number keys to trigger attacks, spells or abilities, and `H` to drink a potion while enemies counter.
 The HUD shows whose turn it is so you know when a companion or ranger's pet is waiting for orders – the action keys always control the highlighted party member.